List of municipalities and communities in Greece (1997–2010)

 From 1 January 2011, in accordance with the Kallikratis plan, the administrative system of Greece was drastically overhauled.
 For the current list, see List of municipalities of Greece (2011).
 This is an alphabetical list of municipalities and communities in Greece from 1997 to 2010, under the Kapodistrias Plan.

-For an ordered list of cities with population over 10,000 see List of cities in Greece.
+For an ordered list of cities with a population over 10,000, see List of cities in Greece.